f4b6a3/tsid-creator/benchmark/README.md

 To execute the benchmark, run the script `./benchmark/run.sh`.

-Sorry, there is no `run.bat` file for Windows.
+Sorry, there is no `run.bat` file for Windows at this time.